Estimating equations for causal survival analysis with pooled logistic regression: Examples

 \section{Examples}

 To demonstrate the proposed pooled logistic regression implementations, two examples using publicly available data are provided.
-In addition to the average causal effect reported at $\tau$, the risks and risk differences are presented graphically over the duration of follow-up, along with point-wise Wald-type 95\% confidence (or compatible) intervals.
+In addition to the average causal effect reported at $\tau$, the risks and risk differences are presented graphically over the duration of follow-up, along with sup-t 95\% CBs.
 Risk differences are displayed using twister plots \cite{zivich_twister_2021}.

 In each example, results are reported for the standard and estimating equation implementations.
-To compare performance, run-times are reported as the average across 10 repetitions of the same implementation in Python 3.9.4.
-Performance was measured using a laptop running Windows 10 Pro on the `best performance' power setting with an 11th generation Intel\textsuperscript{\textregistered} 4-core 2.60 GHz processor and 16GB of RAM.
-Variance estimation for the standard implementation was accomplished using the nonparametric bootstrap with 1000 iterations.
+To compare performance, run-times are reported as the average across 5 repetitions of the same implementation in Python 3.13.7.
+Performance was measured using a laptop running Windows 11 Enterprise on the `best performance' power setting with an AMD Ryzen\texttrademark AI Pro 350 processor (8-core, 2.00 GHz) and 64GB of RAM.
+Variance estimation for the standard implementation was accomplished using the fractional-random-weight bootstrap with 1000 iterations.
 Bootstrap run-time results were separately reported for all bootstraps in sequence and up to 7 in parallel.
 For the estimating equations, the vectorized implementation was used.